 The Reason Behind the Volatility of Bitcoin

 The latest case of the volatility of Bitcoin took place back in Oct.
-2021, during which the Bitcoin market shrank from $1.25 trillion to $931 billion.
-This Bitcoin crash took place just a few months after the scandalous Bitcoin price drop in May 2021, in which the cryptocurrency decreased in value by 30%.
-And yet, these cases are not extreme when it comes to Bitcoin since the past of the cryptocurrency is filled with similar sudden devaluations that no one could predict and millions have suffered afterward.
+2021.
+During which the Bitcoin market shrank from $1.25 trillion to $931 billion.
+This Bitcoin crash took place just a few months after the scandalous Bitcoin price drop in May 2021.
+It was the one when crypto lost 30% of value.
+And yet, these cases are not extreme when it comes to Bitcoin since the past of the cryptocurrency has similar sudden devaluations that no one could predict and millions have suffered afterward.
 For instance, back in 2017, the year during which Bitcoin arguably had gone through its golden age by reaching its peak at the time, $20,000, the cryptocurrency market plunged by about 84%.

-That being said, Bitcoin is not alone when it comes to defining volatility all over again.
-Cryptocurrencies, in general, are regarded as volatile since they are still new to not only us but also the market that requires many to experiment with them and by doing so fluctuate its prices.
+But Bitcoin is not alone when it comes to defining volatility all over again.
+Cryptocurrencies, in general, are regarded as volatile. because they are still new to not only us but also the market that requires many to experiment with them and by doing so fluctuate its prices.
 Still, Bitcoin takes the lead as far as volatility is concerned, which is why unraveling the reasons behind its specific situation is highly important.

 Bitcoin fails the utility test

 Buying Bitcoin is not enough to increase its value.
-Not only the number of people who have Bitcoin but also to what purposes they use those Bitcoins matter when it comes to determining the price of Bitcoin.
-Unless Bitcoin is used in daily transactions from purchasing things to making investments, its price is bound to fluctuate by the volatility definition.
-The more people use Bitcoin in replacement of fiat money, the more stable the price of Bitcoin market volatility gets.
+Not only the number of people who have Bitcoin.
+But also to what purposes they use those Bitcoins matter when it comes to determining the price of Bitcoin.
+Unless Bitcoin penetrates in daily transactions from purchasing things to making investments, its price is bound to fluctuate by the volatility definition.
+The more people use Bitcoin in replacement of fiat money.
+The more stable the price of Bitcoin market volatility gets.

 There are only a limited number of Bitcoins, causing Bitcoin volatility

 Bitcoin does not have an infinite amount of supply.
 This is not a surprise since no form of currency has infinite supplies.
-However, the number of Bitcoins that will ever be supplied is pre-determined as 21 million, which means that no one can mine more Bitcoins once the number of Bitcoins in the market reaches 21 million.
-Therefore, Bitcoin is doomed to be scarce.
+However, the prediction number of Bitcoins is 21 million.
+This means that no one can mine more Bitcoins once the number of Bitcoins in the market reaches 21 million.
+Therefore, Bitcoin is scarce from the beginning.
 The more people participate in the market, the more valuable Bitcoin becomes.
 This inelasticity differentiates Bitcoins from other currencies when it comes to their market value and stability.
 As a scarce currency, Bitcoin is more likely to get the highest values, from which the falls become more devastating.

 Bitcoin has no central authority

 The fiat money currencies have a central authority, often the central banks of their specific country, that regularly intervene to keep the money’s values on track while determining the supplies of the currency.
 Bitcoin, on the other hand, is a decentralized form of currency just like every other cryptocurrency.
 Since it does not have a central authority, it is immune from any regulation that will determine its value, control its supply, or stabilize its volatility.
-It can be even said that Bitcoin market volatility is the cost of demanding a more democratic, free currency that applies to everyone.
+We can say Bitcoin market volatility is the cost of demanding a more democratic, free currency that applies to everyone.

 Media manipulates everything, leads to Bitcoin volatility

 It is not news to hear that media is the most powerful in shaping our point of view.
 This situation is valid for cryptocurrencies, particularly Bitcoin as well.
-Whenever a state, such as China, announces that it will forbid some form of Bitcoin usage or a prominent figure, such as Elon Musk, suggests that they have made a radical change in their Bitcoin policy, the cryptocurrency is immediately influenced by it, witnessing extreme volatilities.
+Whenever a state, such as China, announces that it will forbid some form of Bitcoin usage or a prominent figure.
+Such as Elon Musk, suggests that they have made a radical change in their Bitcoin policy.
+This affected the cryptocurrency witnessing extreme volatilities.